namino-cc/examples/Arduino/namino_rosso_blinkLed/ReadMe.md

 Two PT1000 probes are also connected to the analog inputs, and the temperature is read by the probes by calling the readPt1000() function every 4 seconds.

 The example also shows how to use the RTC Chip to manage the system date and time.

+NB: Firmware must be version 1.007 and above (nr.fwVersion() must return 0x1007 and above)